dmwm/PHEDEX/Documentation/README/README-Export.txt

 It is assumed that the data you are serving for transfer is already known at your site, for instance in PubDB, and registered to your local POOL catalogue, and known as replicas on your site.
-How to get that far is covered in other documentation (README-Production.txt -- not written yet :-).
+How to get that far is documented elsewhere (README-ProdHarvest.txt).

 To serve the data out you need a "matser" export agent and a few additional ogents.
 We first explain how this is set up at CERN